 Tester Behavior During a Test.

-Testers shall test all participants, products and solutions included in any test fairly, regardless of whether the test was commissioned and who commissioned the test.
+Testers shall test all participants’ products and solutions included in any test fairly, regardless of whether the test was commissioned and who commissioned the test.

+Informative reference - providing sample sets due to be used in tests to some but not all participants prior to testing is unfair

 Testers shall disclose any anticipated inequity to test participants, including any known material conflicts of interest or other information that could potentially make the testing methodology or results unequal as between participants.

-After a test run, if available, testers shall retain logs of material testing procedures for verifications and disputes for a pre-determined period of time.
+After a test run, testers shall retain logs of material testing procedures for verifications and disputes for a pre-determined period of time.

 Informative Reference.
 AMTSO Best Practices for Dynamic Testing.
 In dynamic tests, the behavior of malware is crucial to how the products perform, therefore, it is important for the tester to have adequate logging and auditing of how the test proceeds.
 At the very least, this should cover: (i) the actions the malware takes on the infected/compromised machine; (ii) modifications made to files, registry and system areas; and (iii) traces of network activity.